 More Unique Pubs in Amsterdam

-Cafe Belgique is a hip pub for Belgian beers, though they have a smaller selection than In de Wildeman, offering about 30 choices.
-Though the pub is one of the smallest in Amsterdam, they strangely manage to squeeze in quality up and coming dj’s.
+Cafe Belgique is a hip pub for Belgian beers, though they have a smaller selection than In de Wildeman.
+They have a selection of around 50 Belgian beers, with around 8 draft choices.
+Though the pub is one of the smallest in Amsterdam, they strangely manage to squeeze in quality up and coming DJ’s.
 Particularly in summer months, people spill into the small alley and the area permeates of weed.
 This is honestly pretty unusual for a good pub in Amsterdam.
 Very few tolerate marijuana smoking, even outside.
 We do think it’s funny that some choose to combine 9% beers with powerful weed.
 If you can find a seat here, like we occasionally did, it has one of the funkiest vibes of any Amsterdam pub.

 Cafe de Dokter